-Context: The faculty of the Division of Mathematical Sciences has developed five broad goals and has aligned these goals with the Bob Jones University Institutional Goals (IG) and the goals of the BJU Core (BJUC).
-We believe these goals support the IG/BJUC of the University.
-The Division Goals (DG) are designed to develop each student to:
+Context: The faculty of the Division of Mathematical Sciences has developed four broad goals and has aligned these goals with the Bob Jones University Institutional Goals and Liberal Arts Core.
+The Division Goals (DG) are as follows: The student will...

-- 1. Understand the essential theory of mathematics/computer science and appropriately apply the theory in solving problems. - 2.
-Use critical-thinking/analytical skills. - 3.
-Understand mathematical/computing problems and design solutions with the aid of appropriate tools. - 4.
-Apply an understanding of how mathematics/computing can be used in service to Christ as tools to the examination of the world He created. - 5.
-Construct a foundation upon which they, after graduation, can continue the development of their God-given abilities and the learning necessary for his work and life.
+- 1. Understand the essential theory of mathematics ... and appropriately apply the theory in solving problems. - 2.
+Use critical-thinking/analytical skills to understand mathematical ... problems and design solutions with the aid of appropriate tools. - 3.
+Apply an understanding of how mathematics/computing can be used in service to Christ as tools to the examination of the world He created. - 4.
+Construct a foundation upon which they, after graduation, can continue the development of their God-given abilities and the learning necessary for work and life.